arjunguha/compsci220-scala/website/hw/sudoku/index.md

    2. While doing (1), if a peer is constrained to exactly 1 value, remove that value from its peers.

-6. Implement `nextStates`, which returns the list of states that have one available value placed at every cell on this board.
+6. Implement `nextStates`, which returns the list of all boards that have exactly one additional value placed on the board.

 7. Implement `solve`.
 If `this.isSolution` is true, then return `Some(this)`.
    If not, iterate through the list of `nextStates`, applying `solve` to